stevenmsl/py-effective-py/doc/readme.txt

 Install latest Python
 - Make sure it's available to everyone
-- Preferably install 64 bit
+- Preferably install the 64 bit version
-- in my case it's installed here: C:\Program Files\Python38
+- in my case it's installed in this location: C:\Program Files\Python38

 Create virtual environment
 - In your project folder run the following command to create one
 - python -m venv
-- You should see a .venv subfolder created.
+- You should see a .venv subfolder created under your project folder.
 - All pip packages will be installed locally in this folder
 - Say yes when VS Code ask if you want to switch to this virtual environment